Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Windows.md

 - ✅ **Native Windows application** - Feels like a built-in Windows program
 - ✅ **Open PDFs directly** - Double-click any PDF to open in Stirling PDF
-- ✅ **Sign in to start** - Choose Stirling Cloud or your self-hosted server on first launch (required before using tools)
+- ✅ **No login required** - Install and start using PDF tools right away
-- ✅ **Processes files locally after sign-in** - All your PDF processing stays on your device
+- ✅ **Processes files locally** - All your PDF processing stays on your device
+- ✅ **Optional server connection** - Connect to Stirling Cloud or your own self-hosted server for advanced tools like OCR and document conversions
-- ✅ **All features included** - Every PDF tool available
+- ✅ **All local tools included** - Merge, split, rotate, sign, and more work without any server
 - ✅ **Automatic updates** - Stay current with latest features
 - ✅ **Better performance** - Optimized for Windows
 - ✅ **No browser needed** - Standalone application